-Martin Gilbert, aged 63 (Senior Independent Director)
+Martin Gilbert, aged 62 (Independent Non-Executive Director)

-Martin Gilbert was appointed an Independent Non-Executive Director in May 2017 and as Senior Independent Director in May 2018.
+Martin Gilbert was appointed an Independent Non-Executive Director in May 2017.

-Martin Gilbert is Vice Chairman of Standard Life Aberdeen plc and Chairman of Aberdeen Standard Investments.

-Mr Gilbert was a co-founder and Chief Executive Officer of Aberdeen Asset Management, which was established in 1983.
+Mr Gilbert is co-chief executive of Standard Life Aberdeen plc.
+Mr Gilbert was a co-founder of Aberdeen Asset Management, which was established in 1983.

 Mr Gilbert sits on the board of directors of the Institute of International Finance.
-He is also a member of the international advisory panel of the Monetary Authority of Singapore and the international advisory board of

-British American Business.
+He is also a member of the international advisory panel of the Monetary Authority of Singapore and the international advisory board of British American Business.
+He is also the deputy chairman of Sky plc.
 He was appointed chairman of the Prudential Regulation Authority's practitioner panel in December 2013.
-He was the deputy chairman of Sky plc until October 2018.